RealTimeLogic/LSP-Examples/ESP32/README.md

 Check out the online Lua tutorial: https://tutorial.realtimelogic.com/

-- [blinkled.xlua](blinkled.xlua): This file is an XLua script that controls the blinking of an LED.
-It's commonly used in IoT applications and microcontroller programming to test hardware and software interaction.
+- [blinkled.xlua](blinkled.xlua): An [XLua script](https://realtimelogic.com/ba/doc/?url=Xedge.html#apps), `blinkled.xlua` controls LED blinking.
+It's frequently used in IoT applications and microcontroller programming for testing hardware and software interaction.
-- [camread.lsp](camread.lsp): This LSP (Lua Server Pages) file is a script that handles the reading of camera data.
+- [camread.lsp](camread.lsp): This LSP (Lua Server Pages) file returns and displays a new camera image in the browser each time the browser window is refreshed.
-- [wscam.lsp](wscam.lsp): This LSP WebSocket example streams captured images to the connected browser(s).
+- [wscam.lsp](wscam.lsp): A WebSocket example that continuously streams captured images to connected browsers.
-- [pcmplayer.lsp](pcmplayer.lsp): This is an LSP script that playes PCM audio data in the browser.
+- [pcmplayer.lsp](pcmplayer.lsp): This example activates the analog-to-digital converter and samples data at 20 kHz.
+Next, the data is sent via WebSockets to connected browsers, where a JavaScript-powered PCM player plays the incoming data.
 - [uiservo.lsp](uiservo.lsp): This LSP script controls a servo motor through a real time web user interface.
 - [bme280.xlua](bme280.xlua): XLua script for interacting with the BME280 sensor.
 The BME280 sensor is a digital pressure, temperature, and humidity sensor that is often used in weather station projects.
-- [WeatherStationEoN.xlua](WeatherStationEoN.xlua): A complete MQTT (Sparkplug) enabled weather station system.
-See the [Sparkplug tutorial](../Sparkplug/README.md) for details.
+- [WeatherStationEoN.xlua](WeatherStationEoN.xlua): A complete MQTT Sparkplug enabled weather station system. or further details, refer to the [Sparkplug tutorial](../Sparkplug/README.md).